ignaspangonis/chatter/README.md

 ## Prerequisites

 1. Run `npm -v` to make sure you have `npm` installed.
 [Read more about npm](https://docs.npmjs.com/getting-started).
-2. Since this is the frontend app, before running it you first need to pull and run the [backend app](https://github.com/ignaspangonis/chatter-service/)
+2. Since this is the frontend app, before running it you first need to pull and run the [backend app](https://github.com/ignaspangonis/chatter-service/).
 3. Make sure you have mongodb installed.
 On macOS, run `brew services start mongodb-community@6.0` to start the DB.

 ## Install and run

 In the project directory, run:

-1. `npm install` to install dependencies
+1. `npm install` to install dependencies.

 2. `npm start` to run the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.